Protect your network

 Want to experience Microsoft Defender for Endpoint?
 Sign up for a free trial.

 Network protection helps protect devices from Internet-based events.
 Network protection is an attack surface reduction capability.
 It helps prevent employees from accessing dangerous domains through applications.
-Domains that host phishing scams, exploits, and other malicious content on the Internet.
+Domains that host phishing scams, exploits, and other malicious content on the Internet are considered dangerous.
 Network protection expands the scope of Microsoft Defender SmartScreen to block all outbound HTTP(s) traffic that attempts to connect to low-reputation sources (based on the domain or hostname).

 Network protection extends the protection in Web protection to the operating system level.
 It provides web protection functionality in Edge to other supported browsers and non-browser applications.
 In addition, network protection provides visibility and blocking of indicators of compromise (IOCs) when used with Endpoint detection and response.
 For example, network protection works with your custom indicators that you can use to block specific domains or hostnames.

 See the Microsoft Defender for Endpoint testground site at demo.wd.microsoft.com to see how network protection works.